ArchipelagoMW/Archipelago/worlds/_bizhawk/README.md

 requests and then call `send_requests` for you.
 You can call `send_requests` yourself for more direct control, but make sure to read the docs in `connector_bizhawk_generic.lua`.

-A bundle of requests sent by `send_requests` will all be executed on the same frame, and by extension so will any helper that calls `send_requests`.
+A bundle of requests sent by `send_requests` will all be executed on the same frame, and by extension, so will any helper that calls `send_requests`.
 For example, if you were to call `read` with 3 items on your `read_list`, all 3 addresses will be read on the same frame and then sent back.

-It also means that by default the only way to run multiple requests on the same frame is for them to be included in the same `send_requests` call.
+It also means that, by default, the only way to run multiple requests on the same frame is for them to be included in the same `send_requests` call.
 As soon as the connector finishes responding to a list of requests, it will advance the frame before checking for the next batch.

 ### Requests that depend on other requests

 The fact that you have to wait at least a frame to act on any response may raise concerns.
-For example, Pokemon Emerald's save data is at a dynamic location in memory.
-It moves around when you load a new map.
+For example, Pokemon Emerald's save data is at a dynamic location in memory; it moves around when you load a new map.
 There is a static variable that holds the address of the save data, so we want to read the static variable to get the save address, and then use that address in a `write` to send the player an item.
-But between the `read` that tells us the address of the save data and the `write` to save data itself, an arbitrary number of frames have executed, and the player may have loaded a new map, meaning we've written data to who knows where.
+But between the `read` that tells us the address of the save data and the `write` to save data itself, an arbitrary number of frames have been executed, and the player may have loaded a new map, meaning we've written data to who knows where.

 There are two solutions to this problem.